Female urinal: "Equality of urination"

-The differences in needs, conventions, and practices translate into a natural biological inequality of urination access between males and females, with queues often longer for females.
+The differences in needs, conventions, and practices translate into a natural biological inequality of urination access between men and women, with queues often longer for women.

-The current practice for arranging toilets in public space, to allocate an equal surface area for males (seated toilets and urinals) and for females (seated toilets only), is a source of inequality because females require more time in the restroom than males and the less space occupied by urinals makes it possible to increase the number of stations for males.
-Urinals for females (non-seated position) are therefore a possible means to move towards "equality of urination".
+The current practice for arranging toilets in public space, to allocate an equal surface area for men (seated toilets and urinals) and for women (seated toilets only), is a source of inequality because women require more time in the restroom than men and the less space occupied by urinals makes it possible to increase the number of stations for men.
+Urinals for women (non-seated position) are therefore a possible means to move towards "equality of urination".

 Public surveys

 A 1999 study surveyed 600 women to determine their interest in having female urinals which could be used in a standing position.
 The majority of respondents indicated a desire to have such facilities.

 A 2011 study conducted in Australia showed that more than half of the women interviewed would use a urinal if it were available.